 The Stations of the Cross are carved in oak and were originally framed.
 The great detail, the facial expressions and the colouring are said to encourage penitents to “do” the Stations if only to look at the pictures.

-On the right hand side of the entrance porch of the church is a stone plaque giving the names of the six parish priests of St. Monica’s over the last 90 years, namely:-
+On the right hand side of the entrance porch of the church is a stone plaque giving the names of the parish priests of St. Monica’s since 1910, namely:-

 1910 Thomas Heditch